“Close your eyes,” the Lyme specialist said. “And hold your arms out straight.”

 In between follow-up visits to the Lyme clinic, I looked for any piece of evidence I could gather pointing to persistent Lyme being a hoax—yet when I looked at the facts, there was no definitive refutal of its existence or of the efficacy of the methods my specialist was using.
 So I faithfully continued the treatments because the data suggested it was my best way forward—though my emotions insinuated I couldn’t possibly have this terrible and tragically misunderstood disease.

 As time went on, it became clear that the antibiotics were helping, so I slowly learned to tolerate the diagnosis.
 In fact, when I was away from home working last summer, it felt freeing to come out to my colleagues about Lyme after it made me miss some days.
-Amazingly, I was met with nothing but support and compassion, and several people shared stories about their friends who’d recovered.
+True, none of them realized the full extent of all that having Lyme entails, but amazingly, I was met with nothing but support and compassion.
+Several people shared stories about their friends who’d recovered and asked if I needed anything.

-Contrarily, on the rare occasions when I’d told people about my PANS in the past, they’d never heard of it and usually just said something about how I needed to get out more or try yoga—or my personal favorite: that I should take up dance lessons to stop my involuntary movements.
+Contrarily, on the rare occasions when I’d told people about my PANS in the past, they’d never heard of it and understood even less and usually just said something about how I needed to get out more or try yoga—or my personal favorite: that I should take up dance lessons to stop my involuntary movements.

-I had to admit that, if my symptoms must now be labeled “Lyme disease,” I didn’t mind that some people actually recognized it was a serious illness that took more than positivity to overcome.
+I had to admit that, if my symptoms must now be labeled “Lyme disease,” I didn’t mind that a few people actually recognized it was a serious illness that took more than positivity to overcome.

 But the anger and confusion resurfaced last fall…